Sister (Sonic Youth album)

-Sister is the fourth studio album by American alternative rock band Sonic Youth.
-It was released in June 1987 by SST Records.
-The album furthered the band's move away from the no wave genre towards more traditional song structures, while maintaining an aggressively experimental approach.
+Sister is the fourth studio album by American alternative rock band Sonic Youth, released on SST Records on June 1, 1987.
+The album continued the band's move away from the no wave movement towards alternative rock song structures, while maintaining an experimental approach.

-Like Sonic Youth's previous records, Sister was not successful at the time of its release.
-In the years following, however, it received much critical praise, with several publications naming it as one of the best albums of the 1980s.
+Like Sonic Youth's previous albums, Sister was not commercially successful at the time of its release.
+In the years since, however, it has received critical acclaim, with several publications naming it as one of the best albums of the 1980s.